Peninsula College’s Mobile Workforce Programs bring hands-on, in-demand skilled trades training directly to communities across the Olympic Peninsula.

 - Scholarships and grant-funded program support

 The Olympic Connect Employment Support Program supports residents ages 25-54 who live and are actively seeking a good job in Clallam or Jefferson counties and are currently un/under employed.
-To access this Employment Support Program, go to olympicconnect.org and get started.
+Please visit Olympic Connect to get started.

 Our team can help you identify and apply for the funding option that best fits your situation.